LedgerHQ/ledger-nano-s/README.md

 The Ledger Nano S is a personal lightweight mobile device architectured around a ST31 secure element with USB connectivity.

 It is based on [BOLOS](https://medium.com/@Ledger/introducing-bolos-blockchain-open-ledger-operating-system-b9893d09f333) (Blockchain Open Ledger Operating System), where apps can run securely in full isolation and leverage the main secrets (BIP39 seed) through allocated derivations.
+The functional architecture and project goals are described in the following Medium post : https://medium.com/@Ledger/secure-hardware-and-open-source-ecd26579d839

 The Nano S can be purchased from [Ledger shop](https://www.ledgerwallet.com/products/12-ledger-nano-s) and resellers.